 You must send back your housing contract signed to the landlord.

 A lease is your housing contract.
 It links you to the landlord and it's an important paper.

-CAF is an aid provided by the french government.
-Every students that rent an accommodation has the right to apply for CAF application.
+CAF is an aid provided by the French government.
+Every student that rents an accommodation has the right to apply for CAF application.

-It is a long-lasting process and requires a lot of administrative task, a french bank account and a lot of patience.
+It is a long-lasting process and requires a lot of administrative tasks, a French bank account and a lot of patience.

 There are some requirements to respect when you leave your accommodation.
-The most important and only thing you need to do is to send a letter of resignation to your landlord a month before your departure (with proof of receipt).
+The most important and only thing you need to do is to send a notice of intent to vacate letter to your landlord a month before your departure (with proof of receipt).

 If you have subscribed to any kind of services related to your stay, you must unsubscribe to it.
-The easiest way is by letter of resignation.
-You can get templates of it easily on the internet by searching on google.
+The easiest way is by letter of cancellation.
+You can get templates of it easily on the internet by searching on Google.